 - ½ teaspoon sea salt

-- 1 17.3 ounce package Pepperidge Farm® Puff Pastry, thawed according to the package
+- 1 17.3-ounce package puff pastry such as Pepperidge Farm® Puff Pastry thawed according to the package

 - 1 tablespoon panko breadcrumbs